 The day before surgery, the hospital will call and advise you when you need to arrive at the hospital and the pre-surgical requirements, such as when to begin fasting prior to your surgery.
 Upon arrival at the allocated hospital, you will be required to check in with the reception staff.
 You will then be seen by a hospital staff member who will direct you to the pre-surgical waiting area, where you are officially “checked in” for your surgery.
 At this point you will be made comfortable while you wait to be taken into the operating room.
 We do our best to ensure that you are advised to come to the hospital as close to the scheduled surgery time; however, sometimes you may have to wait a little longer than planned before we can start your surgery.

 Prior to your surgery, you will be taken into the theatre anaesthetic bay.
 This is where Dr Dona will see you, have a final chat about the surgery, and remind you about what to expect when you wake up.
-Dr Dona will also make his tentative surgical markings on you and explain the procedure.
+Dr Dona will also make his tentative surgical markings on you and remind you of what to expect after the procedure.

 Depending on the size and shape of your breasts, the amount of skin and tissue to be removed, quality of skin and positioning of the nipples, Dr Eddy Dona will recommend one of these methods.